 What Can You Sell on Etsy?

-Below is a list of a varity of things you can sell on Etsy.
-However in each of these broad categories are tons of subniches you could carve your space out in.
+Below is a list of things you can sell on Etsy.
+However, in these broad categories are tons of sub-niches in which you could carve your space out.

 - Arts and Crafts